 The banana might not be your first thought when it comes to picking a food that is a sure hit in providing physical fitness needs, but there are many benefits offered by the traditional long yellow fruit.
 After all, fruits are always a good idea when it comes to deciding what to eat in tandem with working out, not least due to the amount of natural carbohydrates a fruit tends to provide.
 While there are of course many others you can choose from, the simple banana is fairly high up on the list of fruits with something extra to offer.
-So why are bananas healthy?
+Here’s how banana nutritional values can help you stay healthy.

 1. Great Source of Fiber – For a food that typically has only 108 calories, a banana can provide 11% of the RDA of dietary fiber.
 This is a fairly good deal in terms of balancing calorie count and what the food has to offer.
 Fiber is one of those less glamorous elements that makes a type of food beneficial, as it mainly serves to keep digestion regular.
 However, the other more interesting benefits of fiber include helping curb overeating by managing blood sugar.